ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 > **Summary:** Vault data is encrypted using the encryption key in the keyring; the keyring
 > is encrypted by the master key; and the master key is encrypted by the unseal key.
 The unseal
-> keys is kept in a separate, external, and secure location.
+> key(s) is kept in a separate, external, and secure location.

 #### Vault Seal Options

 - Shamir Secret Sharing
   - Key shares - How many shares to split the unseal key into
-  - Required threshold to unseal - Minimum number of shares to unseal
+  - Required threshold number (minimum) of unseal keys to unseal vault
+  - Default is 5, with 3 required to unseal
   - Configured at initialization (`vault operator init`)
   - Used for sensitive operations
   - Manual user intervention required to unseal